dfelinto/blender-manual/manual/compositing/types/matte/cryptomatte.rst

 Limitations
 ===========

-* Cryptomatte sidecars are not supported.
+- Cryptomatte sidecars (metadata files) are not supported.
-* Cryptomatte node cannot be used in node groups.
+- Cryptomatte node cannot be used in node groups.